 There are some risks associated with anesthesia, whether general or local.
 In very unusual instances, death, diminished brain function or pneumonia has ensued.
 There can be loss of vision of the eye associated with anesthesia, hemorrhage, retinal detachment, infection, or change in blood supply to the eye, but these complications are also highly unusual.

 What To Tell Your Child About Surgery

 It is important to psychologically prepare your child for surgery.
-It is not necessary to talk about surgery several weeks ahead of time – a day or two before is fine.
+It is not necessary to talk about surgery several weeks ahead of time – a day or two before it is fine.
 A child who is 2 or 3 years old needs to be told that he or she will be coming to the hospital.
 Say that “Dr. _____ will be fixing your eye”.
 Children need to be assured that they will not be abandoned.
 Assure them that a parent will stay by their side until asleep.
 Say that they will see many nice people with green shirts and pants and funny caps in the operating room.
 Tell them that they will be asleep while their eye is fixed, that they will wake up in a new room, and that you will be called to be with them when they wake up.
 Let them know that they will not be able to eat breakfast before the eye is fixed, so as not to become sick while asleep, but that they can eat as soon as they wake up.
 This is usually all your child needs to know.
-Younger children simply need reassurance of your presence.
+Younger children simply need the reassurance of your presence.
 Older children may ask for more details.
 Just leave it to them to ask.